1. Timelines

 For centuries, the elves thrived under the stewardship of the True Dragons, mastering the arcane arts and refining their civilizations.
 But where the dragons sought balance, the elves saw potential—a chance to surpass their creators.

 It was Malekith, a remnant of the fractured soul of Valekith, whom first sowed the seeds of rebellion.
-Disguised as an enlightened Vanir mage, he whispered forbidden knowledge to the Vanir mages of Itelion, revealing the secrets of Rift Energy—secrets he claimed the dragons had withheld to prevent them from achieving true mastery.
+Disguised as an enlightened Vanir mage, he whispered forbidden knowledge to the Vanir mages of Itelion, revealing the secrets of Rift Energy—secrets he claimed the dragons had withheld to prevent them from achieving true dominion over what was rightfully theirs.

-Driven by these revelations, the Vanir sought to experiment upon Unknown itself, delving into powers beyond their understanding.
+Driven by these revelations, the Vanir sought to experiment upon The Continuum Crystal itself, delving into powers beyond their understanding.
 As the Solir and Njordir learned of this ambition, they, too, were drawn into the promise of boundless knowledge.

 A storm of betrayal and war followed.
 The elves, once united in their divine purpose, turned against their draconic creators in what would be known as The Riftfire Rebellion.